diamondburned/blog/content/post/thoughts-on-gitment-and-my-hugo-theme.md

 ## How I came up with it

 Luke is a Linux user, and like many Linux users, privacy is priority.
 That alone throws Disqus, Google Comments, et cetera... out the Windows (see that?).
+He also didn't have a server ready to act as a backend.
+After a while, I came up with something.

 ## Initially a joke, is now a possible method

-I made a joke statement, saying that making a new Git issue and then using that as the comment backend would be nice.
-Initially it was a joke.
-But then, a Google search got me [this](https://github.com/imsun/gitment).
+Initially it was a joke statement: I said that making a new Git issue and then using that as the comment backend would be nice.
+Despite it being a joke, a Google search got me [this](https://github.com/imsun/gitment).

 ## Holy #$%&!